ShizukaDonaghue/luve/TESTING.md

 * **_As a Business Owner/Staff, I can delete a product so that I can remove the product which is no longer for sale._**

     The link to delete a product is available on the Products page as well as the Product Details page for users with superuser or staff permission.
-When the link is selected, a modal appears to confirm deletion.
+When the link is selected, a modal appears to confirm the deletion.
 Once confirmed, the product is deleted and the user is notified.

     <img src="docs/images/testing/product-delete-modal.png" width=350>